 Instructional designers manage instructional development and assume leadership roles in an organization's learning initiatives including:

-Visit the online University of Wisconsin-Stout Instructional Design Career Center.
+Visit our online University of Wisconsin-Stout Instructional Design Career Center.

 A common question from students who are new to the ID field is "What does an ID do?" or "What are the competencies needed to be an ID?"